byui-cit/cit470/firewalls/README.md

 To assist with troubleshooting, configure each sub-interface with a management profile that lets it respond to ICMP "pings" (echo requests).
   - ~~Configure a default route.
 (The "next hop" should be your outside router's IP address.)~~ **2022/01/11 Update: The default route is already preconfigured for the shared outside zone.**
   - Configure an additional static route to your secure zone.
-(The "next hop" should be the secure-facing firewall's inside zone IP address.)
+(The "next hop" should be the secure-facing firewall's ~~inside~~ interconnect zone IP address.)
   - Configure a "dynamic NAT" policy that translates outbound connections from your DMZ and inside zones to the address of the outside interface.
   - Configure a "restrict-secure" policy that allows hosts in your secure zone to communicate with DMZ or inside hosts,